yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 - If the `--data_placement_constraint` flag is provided
   - All rules for using the `--data_placement_constraint` flag apply.
-  - RF should be equal the number of replicas specified using the `--data_placement_constraint` flag.
+  - Replication factor should be equal the number of replicas specified using the `--data_placement_constraint` flag.
 - If the `--data_placement_constraint` flag is not provided:
-  - RF should be less than or equal to total read replica nodes deployed.
+  - Replication factor should be less than or equal to total read replica nodes deployed.
-  - RF should be greater than or equal to number of cloud locations that have a read replica node; that is, there should be at least one replica in each cloud location.
+  - Replication factor should be greater than or equal to number of cloud locations that have a read replica node; that is, there should be at least one replica in each cloud location.

 #### Modifying a configured read replica cluster